kewild03/agentscript/README.md

 # agentscript
-repository for all our scripts
+This repository is store bash shell script.